kk030826/IS-477-Group-project/StatusReport.md

   significantly exceed their contractual costs?

 ### Feedback from Milestone 2
-(Whatever TA for Professor said about it)
+(Whatever TA or Professor said about it)

 ## 4. Challenges and Resolutions
 [Mention API limits, name cleaning, or SQL join issues.]